Prospecting for Gold

-Prospecting for Gold is a 1931 non fiction book by Ion Idriess.
+Prospecting for Gold is a 1931 nonfiction book by Ion Idriess.
 It is a guide on how to prospect for gold.

 Background

 Idriess was doing odd jobs when he wrote the book.
-He says he was inspired to do so because it was the Great Depression and he thought many unemployed people were interested in gold prospecting.
+He says he was inspired to do so because it was the Great Depression, and he thought many unemployed people were interested in gold prospecting.
 He wrote the book relatively quickly and it was soon picked up for publication.

 Reception

 It was the first of Idriess' books to sell a decent amount.
 The author later recalled, " People bought that prospecting book, and I made enough money out of it to pay rent to my Darlinghurst landlady, buy a new pair of shoes, and get some tucker."
 He was launched as a professional writer.